fieldtrip/website/tutorial/artifacts.md

 ### Removing artifacts from the data

+If artifacts are represented at specific frequency bands which differ from those of interest, e.g. the artifacts are at very low frequencies or ar 50 Hz, then you can use a temporal filter in **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)**.

 If you use ICA to detect artifacts, you usually would proceed with projecting the decomposed data (excluding the artifact components) back to the sensor level.
-This is done with **[ft_rejectcomponent](https://github.com/fieldtrip/fieldtrip/blob/release/ft_rejectcomponent.m)**.
+This is done with **[ft_rejectcomponent](https://github.com/fieldtrip/fieldtrip/blob/release/ft_rejectcomponent.m)** and allows you to do spatial filtering.

 The following example scripts explain how to use ICA to detect and remove [EOG](/example/use_independent_component_analysis_ica_to_remove_eog_artifacts) and [ECG](/example/use_independent_component_analysis_ica_to_remove_ecg_artifacts) artifacts.